 One issue that we have with this food is how it reports the amount of rice inside.
 It has three different types of rice listed closely together; this could be indicative of “ingredient splitting,” in which the manufacturer tries to hide how much of an ingredient is in a food by splitting it up under different names.

-Regardless, American Journey is still a quality food, especially at this price point.
+Regardless, American Journey is still a quality food, and the best food for Border Collie puppies for the money we’ve reviewed.
 It’s just not good enough to claim the top spot here.

 3. Blue Buffalo Wilderness Puppy Food – Premium Choice